DaveMielke/NBP/b2g/ui/doc/introduction.rst

 Sleep Talk Mode leaves speech active while the Power switch is off.
-This capability is useful when, for example, you'd like to reduce battery drain but still be informed when important asynchronous events, e.g. the arrival of notifications, occur.
+This capability is useful when, for example, you'd like to reduce battery drain but still be informed when an important asynchronous event, e.g. the arrival of a notification, occurs.

 This mode is disabled by default.
 Pressing Forward+VolumeUp enables it, and pressing Forward+VolumeDown disables it.